-If you have been thinking about painting some dark walls I hope this has given you some confidence to do it.
+So there you have it.
+Lots of great reasons to paint your walls dark and if you have been thinking about painting some dark walls I hope this has given you some confidence to do it.

 If you do decide to go dark keep in mind that you should have another dark element to tie this colour to the room.
 It can be in accessories, a piece of furniture, a rug, even a picture frame.

 I am glad I took the plunge and painted my wall dark.
 It has added an extra dimension to my living room, and everything on that wall pops except for the tv.

 Have you been thinking of painting a wall or a room in a dark colour?
 Let us know in the comments below.